milesj/optimal/website/docs/schemas.md

 ## Shape

-The `shape(shape: { [key: string]: Predicate })` predicate verifies a value matches a specific object shape, defined by a collection of properties to predicates.
+The `shape(shape: { [key: string]: Schema })` schema verifies a value matches a specific object shape, defined by a collection of properties to schemas.
 Defaults to the structure of the shape and _cannot_ be customized.
-Shape predicate supports the following additional method:
+Shape schema supports the following additional method:

 - `exact()` - Requires the object to be exact.
 Unknown fields will error.